Search

 Edible Qualities

-Mexican Mint is an annual herb that is typically grown for its edible qualities.
+Mexican Mint is an annual herb that is commonly grown for its edible qualities.
 The fragrant pointy chartreuse leaves can be harvested at any time in the season.
 The leaves have a savory taste and a pleasant fragrance.

 The leaves are most often used in the following ways: